alizma/disasseML/README.md

 At present, the ``tools/gen-train-auto`` script lacks a preprocessing step, this will be added in due course.

 ## Hyperparameter Optimization
 To tune the model's hyperparameters without training, we rely on a traditional gridsearch approach.
-First create the file ``data/config.json`` with default values (as described in the Configuration above).
+First create the file ``data/config.json`` with default values (as described in the Configuration section below).
 A potential improvement for this implementation would be using [Talos](https://github.com/autonomio/talos) or other standardized tools.
 In particular, the gridsearch implementation adds complexity that this library could reduce.

 The parameter grid can be created as follows.
 Additional functionality could come from splitting the grid across multiple files with another script, but we do not provide it here.
-Further improvements could be made from other hyperparameter optimization protocols, such as [random searches](https://docs.ray.io/en/latest/tune/index.html) or Bayesian optimization layers (as provided as part of scikit-learn).
+Further improvements could be made from other hyperparameter optimization protocols, such as [random searches](https://docs.ray.io/en/latest/tune/index.html) or Bayesian optimization layers (as provided as part of [scikit-learn](https://scikit-learn.org/stable/modules/grid_search.html)).

-## Entire grid in single file with ``tune``
+### Entire grid in single file with ``tune``
 The command
 ```shell
 ./tune <model name>